-A federal appeals court affirmed a lower court’s decision to reject a patent challenge to Eli Lilly antipsychotic drug Zyprexa (olanzapine).
+A federal appeals court affirmed a lower court’s decision to reject a patent challenge to Eli Lilly antipsychotic drug Zyprexa.

-The decision means Zyprexa, Lilly’s biggest seller, won’t face generic exposure until the scheduled patent expiry in 2011.
+The decision means Zyprexa (olanzapine), Lilly’s biggest seller, won’t face generic exposure until the scheduled patent expiry in 2011.

 The appeals court, in a 23-page opinion released Tuesday, also said Lilly had not committed fraud by withholding information from the patent office, which Teva and Dr. Reddy’s had suggested.

-The ruling “not only affirms the validity of our patent, but upholds patent law that helps enable the significant investments required to develop the next generation of revolutionary medicines for the patients who need them,” Lilly CEO Sidney Taurel said in a statement.
+The ruling “not only affirms the validity of our patent, but upholds patent law that helps enable the significant investments required to develop the next generation of revolutionary medicines for the patients who need them,” said Lilly Chairman and CEO Sidney Taurel in a statement.

 Lilly also is defending its marketing of Zyprexa in lawsuits by attorneys general of Mississippi, Louisiana, West Virginia and Alaska alleging the company promoted it for unapproved uses and hid the risks of weight gain and diabetes.
 Lilly received a subpoena in September from the California AG related to Zyprexa promotion and remuneration of healthcare providers.